MibhaelGray/NBA-Game-Outcomes-A-Machine-Learning-Approach-Based-on-Real-Time-Score-Differentials/GIT.md

 2. **Type `:q!`** – This quits **without saving**.
 3. **Press `Enter`** – This discards the commit message and exits Vim.

+# Rename your local master branch to main
+git branch -M main

+# Push to the main branch on GitHub
+git push -u origin main